 Because an administrative license suspension from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact our Snellville DUI lawyers right away to discuss your Snellville DUI case.
 There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.

 As a warning to drivers, the Governor’s Office of Highway Safety annually conducts sober driving campaigns.
-Georgia State Patrol, as well as the Snellville Police Department, will be enforcing the 100 Days of Summer H.E.A.T campaign from May 13 through Labor Day, September 2.
-The Drive Sober or Get Pulled Over and Operation Zero Tolerance campaigns will run at various times over the summer.
+Georgia State Patrol, as well as the Snellville Police Department, is enforcing the 100 Days of Summer H.E.A.T campaign from mid-May through Labor Day.
+The Drive Sober or Get Pulled Over and Operation Zero Tolerance campaigns runs at various times over the summer.
 The Drive Sober or Get Pulled Over will run again from mid-December through the New Year’s holiday weekend.
-Operation Zero Tolerance will be enforced from June 24 through the Fourth of July until July 7.
 We are seeing stepped-up DUI enforcement, including sobriety checkpoints across the City of Snellville, especially since the Snellville Police Traffic Unit received a special grant to enforce DUI and traffic laws.

 Map of Snellville Municipal Court